THE 2008 WritersUA Salary Survey

-Location Training Management Organization Size Satisfaction Contractors/Part-Timers Canada and Others Job Titles and Comments Survey Home
+Experience Gender Location Training Management Organization Size Satisfaction Contractors/Part-Timers Canada and Others Survey Home

 The nature of software user assistance and the broader field of technical communication requires us to invest our time in a colorful assortment of educational mechanisms.
 We develop our skills through formal education, on the job training, personal enrichment efforts on our own time, seminars and conferences, and various other ways.
 But does the form of learning affect salary level?
-Our survey asked the respondents a number of questions about their formal education and on-going training.
-We were not able to develop reliable salary figures that correlate with the various responses.
+Our survey asked the respondents to identify the training format in which they learned the majority of their core user assistance skills.

-In a separate question we asked the respondents if their formal education was in the field of Technical Communication 41% indicated "Yes", it was.
-The average annual salary for those responding Yes was just $50 more than for those responding No. A degree specifically in tech comm does not seem to make a difference.
+In a separate question we asked the respondents if their formal education was in the field of Technical Communication 44% indicated "Yes", it was.